Indifference (The Walking Dead): Plot

-After saying goodbye to Lizzie, Carol joins Rick on a supply run, since the group of Daryl has not yet returned.
+After saying goodbye to Lizzie, Carol joins Rick on a supply run, since Daryl’s group has not yet returned.
 Along the way, Carol defends her actions in killing Karen and David.
 Arriving in a residential neighborhood, the two discover a surviving couple, Sam (Robin Lord Taylor) and Ana (Brina Palencia), who have been constantly moving to survive.
 Ana limps from a poorly healed leg injury, and Sam has some slight wounds and a dislocated shoulder.
 After Carol treats Sam's injuries, Rick asks them the three questions needed to enter the prison.
 Realizing that they are good people, he accepts them into his group, but warns them about the flu at the prison.
 He then tells them to stay put until he and Carol return, but Carol urges them to look for supplies against his wishes.
 Rick relents after the two insist that they want to help, and tells them to meet back at the house in two hours.

 Meanwhile, Daryl, Michonne, Bob, and Tyreese find a new car at an auto shop, but the battery is dead.
 The group encounters a few walkers, but a bitter Tyreese intentionally lets a walker overtake him and pin him to the ground, before being saved by Daryl and Bob.
 Michonne scolds him about his actions, saying that his anger might get him killed.
 Tyreese responds by bringing up her continued attempts to find and kill The Governor.
-While Daryl is hooking up a new battery, Bob confides in him about being the reasons for his alcoholism.
+While Daryl is hooking up a new battery, Bob confides in him the reasons for his alcoholism.
 He also confesses that he only joined the team scouting the retail store to find some liquor, and that his actions led to the walker attack that killed Zach.
 Daryl tells Bob not to be so hard on himself, finishes the repairs on the car, and the group continues on toward the college.